 - Some secrets are nearly impossible to find organically

-- Some challenges hold important elements hostage while relying heavy on RNG to complete them
+- Some challenges hold important elements, hostage while relying heavily on RNG to complete them

 - Balance gets wonky in higher stages, and death can feel unfair